Bali from Within

 You’ll also have plenty of time to yourself—to take a walk, visit museums, shop, get a massage, visit a traditional Balinese healer, or simply sit on the balcony of your bungalow reading and looking out over the exquisite landscape.
 Nights, you’ll stay in small hotels where members of our group are treated as old friends: small bungalows with tiled roofs, private garden showers, beautiful views, furnishings made of local woods, and smooth white sheets on which fresh flower blossoms are sprinkled in the morning.

 On this trip we make time to share how the rich experiences of the day have affected us personally.
 Every night the members of our small group share in a “council” session, in which we speak one at a time and from the heart about what has touched us, disturbed us, perplexed and delighted us.

 Bali From Within is not for those who wish to pack as many sights as they can into a few days.
 We seek depth—not only in the island and its people, but in our own responses to what we discover.
 This trip is an exchange—of interest, information, inspiration, and friendship between the Balinese people and ourselves.
 Come discover Bali from Within and experience anew how beauty and meaning can shape a life.

 Ten percent of the profits of the trip will be donated to Tamblang Sacred Springs Conservation Project, Munduk, North Bali.

 Cost: $4,250 [Includes twelve nights lodging (single occupancy; if you can share a room, deduct $250), dance performances, entrance fees, honoraria to speakers, transportation within Bali, guides, drivers, preparation materials, and all meals except three dinners and three lunches.
 Does not include international air travel, personal tips, and fees to events not included in the group trip.]
-For more information or to register, contact Trebbe.
+A $750 deposit is required to hold your place.
+For more information or to register, Trebbe (trebbejohnson (at) gmail (dot) com.